ElCatFVM/CO2RR_Gold_Model/README.md

+### Explain
-For DLCap_03.jl, you may encounter an error saying that v_0 is not defined if you run the code directly.
+ - For DLCap_03.jl, you may encounter an error saying that v_0 is not defined if you run the code directly.
 To avoid this, please make sure to run it within the liquidelectrolyte.jl package environment.

-All reactions are currently turned off, and mass transport has not been defined yet.
+ - All reactions are currently turned off, and mass transport has not been defined yet.

-As for equilibrium_pluto, I’ve attached a slightly modified version of the code used to solve dlcapsweep_equi.
+ - As for equilibrium_pluto, I’ve attached a slightly modified version of the code used to solve dlcapsweep_equi.